puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 Lastly, the script will summarize the upgrade plan and ask you to go ahead and perform the upgrade.
 Your answers to the script will be saved as usual in `/etc/puppetlabs/installer/answers.install`.

 The upgrade script will run and provide detailed information as to what it installs, what it updates and what it replaces.
 It will preserve existing certificates and `puppet.conf` files.

+During the upgrade, you will be asked if you want to enable the Puppet 4 language parser.
+The Puppet 4 language parser gives you valuable language features, makes debugging easier, and will help keep your Puppet code compatible with future releases in the next major series.
+Recommended for all **NEW** Puppet users.
+If you'll be using Puppet code you did **NOT** create with the Puppet 4 language parser, **DO NOT** enable this feature.
+See the [Puppet 4 language parser docs](http://links.puppetlabs.com/future_parser) for instructions on enabling the parser in a test environment to ensure it works with your existing Puppet code.

 ### Upgrade PuppetDB